 Our new address is :

 38 Church Street

-Estimates are free if you proceed with the repair.
-We require a $20.00 deposit for watches that are shipped to us for repair, as this lengthy estimation process involves time.
-You must send a $20.00 check or money order with your watch (see the shipping instructions page).
-If you decide to go ahead with the repair we put the $20.00 towards your repair bill.
-If you decline the repair we keep the deposit to cover the time spent.
+Yes, and no. We require a deposit on repair jobs, as this lengthy estimation process involves time.
+You must send a check or money order with your watch (see the shipping instructions page).
+If you decide to go ahead with the repair we put the deposit towards your invoice.
+If you decline the repair, we keep the deposit to cover return shipping and the time spent.

-Due to unprecedented demand, and to assure top quality to our customers; we are only accepting new orders on a VERY LIMITED basis until further notice.
-PLEASE do not send any watches or clocks at this time unless you contact us first.
+Due to unprecedented demand and to assure top quality to our customers, we are only accepting new orders on a VERY LIMITED basis until further notice.
+PLEASE do not send any watches at this time unless you contact us first.
 If you are willing to invest the extra time it will take for us to get to you we will be happy to take on your repair.
 We now have a waiting list which you can request to get on, email us email@example.com for more info.